With the arrival of Airbnb and its home-sharing phenomenon in 2008, hotel stays perhaps felt a little old-fashioned all of a sudden.

 The loss of long-term rental properties has put a strain on affordable accommodation options for locals or worse has driven prices up as has happened in so many cities like Barcelona and Lisbon.

-A brief history Of hotels: from simple inns to modern-day luxury
+A brief history of hotels: from simple inns to modern-day luxury

 The history of hotels traces back to ancient civilisations, where travellers sought rest along important trade routes.

-The earliest known example of a purpose-built hotel dates back to 705 AD in Japan, when the Nishiyama Onsen Keiunkan, considered the oldest operating inn by the Guiness Book of Records in the world, was established making the hotel over 1300 years old.
+The earliest known example of a purpose-built hotel dates back to 705 AD in Japan, when the Nishiyama Onsen Keiunkan, considered the oldest operating inn by the Guinness Book of Records in the world, was established making the hotel over 1300 years old.

 The Nishiyama Onsen Keiunkan Inn, nestled in the mountains of Hayakawa, Japan, offered weary travellers a place to relax and rejuvenate in natural hot springs.